GuillaumeDIDIER/Ars-Magica-Characters/Magi/Aydamir of Soba/Aydamir, the Alchemist+60.md

 SuMa 15
 **R**: Touch, **D**: Sun, **T**: Ind
 **Pen:** 0, 1 charge
 This powder grants a +3 bonus to rolls for Soban Alchemy.
-Aydamir and other alchemist usually use this powder before performing a difficult feat of Soban Alchemy.
+Aydamir and other alchemists usually use this powder before performing a difficult feat of Soban Alchemy.
 *(Base 10, +1 Sun)*

 **Crystalline Powder of Vision**